borisdayma/home_service_robot/README.md

 The entire project can be run through the scripts present in `src/ShellScripts`.

-The different scripts were developped in the following sequence:
+The different scripts were developed in the following sequence:

 * `test_slam.sh` - generate a map through SLAM while navigating manually
 * `wall_follower.sh` - generate a map through SLAM while navigating autonomously following walls